bfrankMS/wvdsandbox/README.md

 FSLogix - an aquisition Microsoft did recently provides tools that redirect profile data to a e.g. remote file share.
 [back](#%20What%20the%20heck...)

 I know there is already loads of content out there.
-Nevertheless I hope this safes you some time.
+Nevertheless I hope this saves you some time.
 Feedback welcome!

 Best,